technochest/TradingAlgorithims/README.md

 # TradingAlgorithims

-These are trading algorithims that I am sharing with public.
+These are trading algorithims that I am sharing with the community.